Chortkiv railway station: Trains

 In the 2000s a stop at Chortkiv was introduced for passenger trains such as Ivano-Frankivsk-Kharkiv (with a trailing wagon Ivano-Frankivsk Donetsk), Ivano-Frankivsk-Odesa, Chernivtsi-Odesa, Chernivtsi-Kyiv, Moscow -Sofiya, Ivano-Frankivsk-Shepetivka.
 On the train from Moscow to Sofia cars traveled from Moscow-Bucharest, Moscow-Chernovtsy, Saloniki- Moscow and Minsk-Sofia.

-Since 2012 Ukrzaliznytsia changed the routes for Odessa-Moscow-Chernivtsi and Lviv-Sofia;The trains from Ivano-Frankivsk to Shepetivka and Ivano-Frankivsk - Kharkiv were canceled.
+Since 2012 Ukrzaliznytsia changed the routes for Odesa-Moscow-Chernivtsi and Lviv-Sofia;The trains from Ivano-Frankivsk to Shepetivka and Ivano-Frankivsk - Kharkiv were canceled.
 In 2014 the route of train №117 was changed.

 Only one long distance night passenger train goes through Chortkiv.
 It is train №357 / 358 "Huzulschyna" Kyiv-Ternopil-Rakhiv, but "UZ International" monitors the passenger traffic.
 Chortkiv station plays an important role for the residents and transportation of freights and passengers.